pranavpr/cardinfo.github.io/_posts/2020-02-29-bangalore-airport-domestic-lounge-review.md

 {% include image.html image="bangalore-airport-domestic-lounge-reception.jpg" alt="Bangalore Airport Domestic Lounge Reception Area" class="img-center mb-3" %}

 Being the only lounge at busy Bangalore Airport, this lounge accepts almost all credit cards which have lounge access feature.
-Below is a list of cards which are accepted:
+Below is a list of cards which provide free access:

 - Visa
 - MasterCard